LAND3Simulations/vRAAS/README.md

 - **Does vRAAS reduce FPS?**
   _We haven't observed any noticeable impact on FPS._

+- **Do I need Internet for vRAAS to work?**
+  _vRAAS automatically downloads aircraft-specific details at each launch.
+Although vRAAS generally functions well without an internet connection, some convenience features do require it._

 - **Can I disable the self-test on startup?**
   _Yes, go to_ _General Settings_ _and disable_ _Self-Test on startup_.